QuantEcon/action-check-warnings/README.md

 ## How It Works

 This action specifically searches for Python warnings within HTML elements that have `cell_output` in their class attribute.
-This approach prevents false positives that would occur if warnings like "FutureWarning" or "DeprecationWarning" are mentioned in the text content of documentation pages.
+This approach prevents false positives that would occur if warnings li[...]

 ### Example HTML Structure